pkorti/capture_the_flag/README.md

 ### 7. Audio Feedback

 A **Jabra USB speaker** should provide audible mission feedback.
-Each of the four colors should have both a spotted and captured announcement, such as **“blue flag spotted”** and **“blue flag captured.”** The announcements should correspond to actual mission-state transitions rather than repeatedly playing every frame that a flag remains visible.
+Each of the four colors should have both a spotted and captured announcement, such as **“blue flag spotted”** and **“blue flag captured.”** The announcements should correspond to actual mission-state transitions.

 ### 8. Standalone Flag Testing